Contents

 Windows signing credentials

-For cloud-based signing on Windows using Azure Artifact Signing, configure these secrets:
+For cloud-based signing on Windows using Azure Artifact Signing, add the following secrets to the production environment:

 Secret NameDescription